Articles about advanced Swift development in excruciating detail, for free!

 - Do I aspire to go beyond the mere title of a "musical artist" by living and breathing classical music, becoming an integral part of the Vienna Philharmonic, traveling the world, and going down as a legend that literally shaped the concept of music itself?

-It should be clear that our non-orchestra-dreamer-fanatics don't need music theory, as they can definitely achieve everything they want without it.
+It should be clear that our two non-orchestra-dreamer-fanatics don't need music theory, as they can definitely achieve everything they want without it.
 They can still benefit from it if they want -- learning it would allow them to master their instrument, as well as open the door to every other musical instrument.
 However, from a pure career necessity standpoint, we can safely say that the theory is just a bonus thing they could learn to be a better musician.

 The dreamer, however, has a completely different objective.
 This person is not looking to simply have fun, they want to be part of a group of people who dedicate their entire lives to perfecting music as an art form.
 A famous orchestra will obviously not accept some random joe who picked up a violin weeks ago -- you must at very least be exceptionally good and versatile as a musician.
 Even though some professional musicians might argue that even in this case it's technically possible for the person to achieve this goal without formally studying the theory, it's clear that not having a deeper level of knowledge about music would be a major setback in this person's career.
 In fact, orchestras are so serious that having formally studied music is often a minimum requirement.